anira-project/anira/docs/anira-usage.md

 ```

 # Step 2: Implement custom pre- and post-processing
-Implement your model-specific pre- and post-processing by extending ```anira::PrePostProcessor```.
+Implement your model-specific pre- and post-processing by inheriting from the ```anira::PrePostProcessor``` class.
 This is crucial for preparing the input and handling the output correctly.
+Default pre- and post-processing functions are implemented in the ```anira::PrePostProcessor``` class, so when you have the same amount of input and output samples in your model and need no specific pre- or post-processing you don't need to inherit from the class.
 ```cpp
 class HybridNNPrePostProcessor : public anira::PrePostProcessor {
 public: